 A couple of months ago I faced a Lockdown Blanket dilemma.
 I had finally found two balls of yarn after weeks of trying.
 Unfortunately they turned out to be very different colours to my original yarn, despite being the same colour way.
-At the time I asked for your onions, and I thought I should probably post a lockdown blanket update.
+At the time I asked for your opinions, and I thought I should probably post a lockdown blanket update.

 Thank you to everyone who gave me suggestions and advice.
 After much umming and ahhing I decided to just go for it.
 If it looked rubbish I could always frog it and use the yarn for something else, right?
 Right.